13-CF/afetch/README.md

-# afetch ~ Another Fetch
+# afetch - another fetch
-Simple system info written in C
-Can be configured at compile time by editing the [config.h file](config.h)
+Simple system info written in C, that can be configured at compile time by editing the [config.h](config.h) file.

 **Requirments**
 *  A /etc/os-release file (/var/run/os-release works, or freebsd-version command)